 The Tenakee spawning stock has historically exhibited cycles of abundance.
 After a decade of fisheries, the stock declined below threshold in the early 1990's and no fisheries took place until 1996.
 Good recruitment led to nearly a decade of harvestable surplus until the forecasted biomass again declined below threshold in 2006.
 Aerial spawn surveys and spawn deposition dive surveys conducted in 2008 indicated a significant increase in spawning biomass to the levels seen in 1997-1999; however, recent surveys conducted since 2009 indicated once again a decreasing trend in mature spawning biomass.
-The average herring spawn mileage in the last three years was 2.8 nmi with only 1.0 nmi documented in 2011.
-In 2013, 5.4 nmi of herring spawn was documented which is below the ten-year average, but an improvement from recent years.
+The average herring spawn mileage in the last three years is 4.0 nmi with only 2.0 nmi documented in 2014.

 Spawning in Tenakee Inlet has generally occurred between the last week in April and the first week in May (Tables 5 and 7).
-Traditionally, herring spawn primarily along the south shoreline of Tenakee Inlet between Saltery Bay and South Passage Point with the core areas centered east and west of Kadashan flats.
-In addition, spawn has been documented intermittently along the Chatham Straits shoreline from South Passage Point to Basket Bay.
+Traditionally, herring spawn primarily along the south shoreline of Tenakee Inlet between Saltery Bay and South Passage Point with the core areas centered east and west of the Kadashan River flats.
+In addition, spawn has been documented intermittently along the Chatham Strait shoreline from South Passage Point to Basket Bay.